-- 8.13 A person will not vote in respect of more than one category of membership of the Board (SER r.109(5)). - 8.14 Voting in Board elections will be conducted in written form. - 8.15 The school principal is responsible for the proper conduct of all elections (SER r.108(2)). - 8.16 A person who wishes to nominate to serve on the Board will notify the school principal in writing using the prescribed nomination form by the due date in order to be considered.
+- 8.13 A person will not vote in respect of more than one category of membership of the Board (SER r.109(5)). - 8.14 Voting in Board elections will be conducted in written form. - 8.15 The school principal is responsible for the proper conduct of all elections (SER r.108(2)). - 8.16 A person who wishes to nominate to serve on the Board will complete the prescribed online nomination form by the due date in order to be considered.
 The principal will keep a record of nominations received. - 8.17 Appointments to the Board will not be made until after a Screening Clearance Number has been issued by the Department of Education's Screening Unit (as is applicable to the membership category).